JoshCheek/letter_press_is_not_as_good_as_boggle/Readme.md

 LetterPress
 ===========

-There's this game for the iPhone called LetterPress.
+There's this game called LetterPress, it's sort of like Boggle, but less awesome.
-I can't play because I have an LG Chocolate 1.
+It's only for the iPhone, but I have a Chocolate 1, so I can't play.
 So... screw your fun!

 Install